Abaco Islands: Pre-Columbian and Spanish eras

 The Lucayans were the first people to inhabit the Abaco Islands.
 They were a branch of the Taínos who inhabited most of the Caribbean islands at the time.
 The Lucayans were the first inhabitants of the Americas encountered by Christopher Columbus.
 The Spanish started seizing Lucayans as slaves within a few years of Columbus's arrival, and they had all been removed from the Bahamas by 1520.
 After the extermination of the Lucayans, there were no known permanent settlements in the Bahamas for approximately 130 years.

 Spain laid claim to the Bahamas after Columbus discovered the islands but showed little interest in them.
 The Italian explorer Amerigo Vespucci spent four months exploring the Bahamas in 1499–1500.
 Juan de la Cosa's first map of the New World, printed in 1500, shows the Abaco Islands with the name Habacoa.
-The map in Peter Martyr's first edition of 'De Orbe Novo' in 1511 shows the Bahamas' islands but does not name them.
+The Peter Martyr map, in the first edition of De Orbe Novo in 1511, shows the Bahamas' islands but does not name them.
 The Spanish explorer Juan Ponce de León landed on Abaco in 1513.
-The Turin map of 1523 clearly shows Abaco, now named Iucayonique.
+The Turin map of 1523 clearly shows Abaco, then named Iucayonique.
 The Turin map remained the most accurate map of the area until the Bahamas' first English maps were produced.
 Both John White's map of 1590 and Thomas Hood's map of 1592 show the islands, as did a map produced in 1630 by the Dutchman de Laet.
 At this time, the Spanish empire in the Caribbean was focused on Havana.
-Spain regarded the now-depopulated Bahamas as unprofitable and treacherous to navigate;- in 1593, a Spanish fleet of 17 ships wrecked off the Abaco.
+Spain regarded the depopulated Bahamas as unprofitable and treacherous to navigate;- in 1593, a Spanish fleet of 17 ships wrecked off the Abaco.
 Also, English and French pirates and freebooters had begun preying on Spanish vessels north of Cuba.
 A Spanish ordinance of 1561 forbade any merchant ship to enter the Bahamas without an escort.
 Ownership of the Bahamas passed back and forth between Spain and Great Britain for 150 years.
 A treaty was established in 1783 by Great Britain.
 Great Britain ceded East Florida to Spain, receiving the Bahamas in return.